-1stDibs began over two decades ago with the vision of bringing the magic of the Paris flea market online by creating a listings site for top vintage and antique furniture sellers.
+1stDibs began in 2000 with the vision of bringing the magic of the Paris flea market online by creating a listings site for top vintage and antique furniture sellers.
+Soon thereafter, we moved our headquarters to New York City and focused primarily on adding U.S.-based sellers to our site.
 The quality of our initial seller base enabled us to build a reputation in the design industry as a trusted source for unique luxury design products.
-Since then, we have strengthened our brand and deepened our seller relationships.
+In over two decades of operating history, we have strengthened our brand and deepened our seller relationships.
 We launched our e-commerce platform in 2013 and transitioned to a full e-commerce marketplace model in 2016.
-As of December 31, 2022, we operate an e-commerce marketplace with approximately 7,300 seller accounts, compared to approximately 4,700 as of December 31, 2021.
-The increase in sellers reflects our launch of new seller pricing tiers in January 2022, including a subscription-free tier with higher commission rates.
-As of December 31, 2022, we had 5.5 million users compared to 4.3 million as of December 31, 2021, and approximately 1.5 million listings, compared to 1.3 million as of December 31, 2021.
-Users represent non-seller visitors who register on our website and include both buyers and prospective buyers.
-As of December 31, 2022, we had a seller stock value in excess of \$16.0 billion compared to a seller stock value in excess of \$14.0 billion as of December 31, 2021.
-Our seller stock value is the sum of the stock value of all available products listed on our online marketplace.
+As of December 31, 2023, we operate an e-commerce marketplace with approximately 7,800 unique sellers, compared to approximately 5,600 as of December 31, 2022.
+As of December 31, 2023, we had 6.3 million users compared to 5.5 million as of December 31, 2022, and approximately 1.7 million listings, compared to 1.5 million as of December 31, 2022.
+Users represent non-seller visitors who register on our website, including both buyers and prospective buyers, and are identified by a unique email address.
+Our online marketplace seller stock value, the sum of the listed stock value of all available products listed on our online marketplace, was consistent year over year and exceeded \$10.0 billion as of both December 31, 2023 and 2022.
 An individual listing's stock value is calculated as the item's current price multiplied by its quantity available for sale.

-GMV was \$425.4 million for the year ended December 31, 2022 compared to \$447.5 million for the year ended December 31, 2021, a decrease of 5%.
-Our net revenue was \$96.8 million for the year ended December 31, 2022 compared to \$102.7 million for the year ended December 31, 2021, a decrease of 6%.
-We believe our GMV and net revenue have been negatively impacted, both directly and indirectly, by macroeconomic factors, including significant capital market volatility, the prolonged COVID-19 pandemic and the changing consumer behaviors as a result, significant housing market volatility, rising interest rates, global economic and geopolitical developments, and inflation; however, these impacts are difficult to isolate and quantify.
-In the year ended December 31, 2022, we generated a net loss of \$(22.5) million and Adjusted EBITDA of \$(20.7) million, compared to a net loss of \$(21.0) million and Adjusted EBITDA of \$(16.5) million for the year ended December 31, 2021.
-See "Non-GAAP Financial Measures" for more information and for a reconciliation of Adjusted EBITDA to net loss, the most directly comparable financial measure calculated and presented in accordance with GAAP.
+GMV was \$362.3 million for the year ended December 31, 2023 compared to \$425.4 million for the year ended December 31, 2022, a decrease of 15%.
+Our net revenue was \$84.7 million for the year ended December 31, 2023, compared to \$96.8 million for the year ended December 31, 2022, a decrease of 13%.
+We believe our GMV and net revenue have been adversely impacted, both directly and indirectly, by macroeconomic factors, including significant capital market volatility, significant housing market volatility, rising interest rates, inflation, global economic and geopolitical developments, and changing consumer behavior in a post-COVID-19 environment; however, these impacts are difficult to isolate and quantify.
+In the year ended December 31, 2023, we generated a net loss of \$(22.7) million and Adjusted EBITDA of \$(13.3) million, compared to a net loss of \$(22.5) million and Adjusted EBITDA of \$(20.7) million for the year ended December 31, 2022.
+See "Non-GAAP Financial Measures" for more information and for a reconciliation of net loss to Adjusted EBITDA, the most directly comparable financial measure calculated and presented in accordance with GAAP.